Community Design & Active Living

 Safe Routes to School

 Safe Routes to School (SRTS) policies enhance traffic safety around schools, enable and encourage children to walk and bicycle to school, and make bicycling and walking a safer and more appealing transportation alternative.
-PAN has worked with advocates and elected officials around the need for SRTS policies and the part health plays in supporting the design of walkable communities with connections to schools, housing, and places of work and play.
+The PAN Section has worked with advocates and elected officials around the need for SRTS policies and the part health plays in supporting the design of walkable communities with connections to schools, housing, and places of work and play.

 During the 2009 legislative session, Act 100 was signed into law.
-The Act called for the creation and filling of a full-time SRTS Coordinator within the Department of Transportation (DOT), and directed the DOT on the use of federal SRTS funds.
+The Act called for the creation and filling of a full-time SRTS Coordinator within the Hawaii Department of Transportation (DOT), and directed DOT on the use of federal SRTS funds.

 In 2012, Act 317 was passed, which added a SRTS surcharge on vehicular moving violations to be used to fund SRTS at the county level.
 These funds are meant to support county SRTS coordinators and provide funding for programmatic and infrastructure changes in the counties that will support SRTS.